NEW - Enrollment in 2023

-Take a look around the state - Navy bases, recreational boating, cruiseships, and container chips are everywhere.
+Take a look around Washington state waterways – Navy bases, recreational boats, ferries, cruise ships, and container ships are everywhere.
 The Puget Sound area alone has 1,332 miles of coastline - not including the San Juan Islands or the Strait of Juan de Fuca (Puget Sound Factbook, p.16)!
-All of these vessels, their engines, and their accessories are built by marine manufacturers.
+All of these vessels, engines, and accessories are built by marine manufacturers and serviced locally.

 Marine Manufacturing Employment in Washington state